BMC-CS-113/BMC-CS-113.github.io/labs/Lab10.md

 ## Wrap up

 In today's lab we covered two sorting algorithms.
-This will help you for HW10.
+This will help you for your last homework.

 ### Signing out
 Before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.